ephemeraHQ/frensday/src/prompts/tasks/earl.md

 Join us in our event group chat https://converse.xyz/group-invite/l8SJkrdrWzQLnwYVRcYZX

 If you need any information about the event or our speakers, just ask me.
-I'm always happy to help! 📣 You are now subscribed to event updates.
-To unsubscribe, send `stop`.
+I'm always happy to help!

+📣 You are now subscribed to event updates.